The Cost of Quality:

 Important questions can come into play when choosing which plumbing company to use.
 If you get 3 different quotes you may find there is a bit of difference in the prices.

-Prices and quality of company can be all over the board, and there is no surefire way to guarantee that you can always find the right one.
+The prices and quality of a company can be all over the board, and there is no surefire way to guarantee that you can always find the right one.
 That being said, I’m going to go over some of the things that can be pointers in either direction to help you get an idea of the type of company you are hiring.

 Those that charge by the hour will tell you their hourly rate and usually give a ballpark estimate of how long they think the job will take.
 Those that charge by the job will look at the job and give a quote for how much the job will be before starting.

 I have chosen to charge by the job.
 It gives me the ability to tell the customer upfront what the job will cost.
 That way if there is an issue with the price, they know about it before they are obligated to pay the bill.
 This method helps me to avoid more problems with the cost of a job.
 If my price is too high for someone they will know before I start as opposed to the job taking longer than expected and surprising the customer with an extra couple hours billed on.

 *Some people prefer one method over the other, and if you care about that, it is good to ask up front how they charge so you know before having them come to your home.*